Gauthamyadav777/Food-Detection-FE/README.md

-This project is applied clarifai api to do food detect.
+This project applies clarifai api to detect food ingredients.

 ## dependencies